LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/Relaxation.rst

    Both ``rfn`` and ``rjac`` are required and an error will be returned if only one of the functions is ``NULL``.
 If both ``rfn`` and ``rjac`` are ``NULL``, relaxation is disabled.

-   When combined with fixed time step sizes, ERKStep will attempt each step using the specified step size.
-If the step is successful, relaxation will be applied, effectively modifying the step size for the current step.
-If the step fails or applying relaxation fails, :c:func:`ERKStepEvolve` will return with an error.

    :param arkode_mem: the ERKStep memory structure
    :param rfn: the user-defined function to compute the relaxation function